 Showing Work (group exhibitions/collaborations)

 Right Ascension: June 23 - August 7.
-Represented by Mokopōpaki, Auckland; for Matariki at The Wallace Arts Centre, Pah Homestead
+Represented by Mokopōpaki, Auckland; for Matariki at The Arts House Trust, Pah Homestead

 Predator Free New Zealand 2050 (PFNZ2050): 05 Sep - 02 Oct at Estuary Arts Centre, Orewa.
 Curated by Valerie Cuthbert